-Easy Pulled Pork Sliders are the perfect game day food!
+"Easy Pulled Pork Sliders are the perfect game day food!"

-Most of the pulled pork sandwiches that I've eaten that were not my favorites was due to overly flavored sauces, too much vinegar, too much bbq sauce, too much...much.
+Most of the pulled pork sandwiches that I've eaten that were not my favorites were due to overly flavored sauces, too much vinegar, too much bbq sauce, too much...much.

 Pulled pork sandwiches?
 I like softer buns so I can squish them together to get each flavor of the sandwich in each bite.

 You know crockpots, an hour here or there hardly makes a difference.

-By the time time is up, your roast should be fork tender.
+By the time time is up, your roast should be fork-tender.

-You shouldn't have a lot of juice left, only about 1/2 inch in the bottom of the pot - if it's more then that, remove some of the excess, or better, cook it down, then return the meat.
+You shouldn't have a lot of juice left, only about ½ inch in the bottom of the pot - if it's more then that, remove some of the excess, or better, cook it down, then return the meat.

 I like to just add a bit of BBQ sauce to my meat and toss it together, then add a dab more over the top.
 Not too much, just enough.